earthly/website/blog/_posts/2021-06-16-git-branching.md

 If you've seen any time travel movies, you probably realize that this can get complex.
 What if a bug fix to back release introduces a bug of its own?
 Thankfully AshelySoft is only supporting two active versions back and only supporting them for a couple of months.
 Suppose they were supporting back versions for several years.
 In that case, they might find themselves spending more and more time maintaining all these versions, and the various versions would slowly drift away from each other.

 Nevertheless, release branches are an enormous help for AshelySoft.
 They help customers stay on a version that works for them, while AshelySoft can still push new features.
-However, it does increase the amount of effort that fixing bugs requires, and dealing with that will lead to Ashelysoft's next innovation.
+However, it does increase the amount of effort that fixing bugs requires, and dealing with that will lead to AshelySoft's next innovation.

 ## The `develop` Branch

 The cost of shipping bugs has now increased for AshelySoft.
 In the worse case, a bug isn't discovered until it's in all active versions of the software and the code between versions has changed enough that the fix is slightly different in each version, tripling the bug fix cost.

 Fortunately, a solution for this does exist: Continuing with our time travel/multiverse analogy, we need to travel back in time and stop the bug before our releases branches off the main timeline.
-Unfortunately, AshelySoft does not have access to literal time travel machines, but Ashely has a more straightforward idea: Catch the bugs before they are released.
+Unfortunately, AshelySoft does not have access to literal time travel machines, but Ashley has a more straightforward idea: Catch the bugs before they are released.

 ## GitFlow To The Rescue